todd-lers/about/internal.md

   - Get a LabArchives account for experimental write-ups (invite from Mat Todd)
   - Get a ChemInventory account for chemical inventory management (invite from postdoc)
   - Join the G25 MS Team (invite from postdoc), read through carefully Risk assessments and Standard Operating Procedures.
-  - Get authorisation to use myFinance to order chemicals/etc. (ask Mat Todd and Fiona Marquet)
+  - Get authorisation to use myFinance to order chemicals/etc. (ask Mat Todd and Fiona Marquet) The guide on ordering is [here](https://docs.google.com/document/d/1xiQK2DAcGyJrknU-gTitQe31noiIFy5B0Vwbp6lttw0/edit).
   - Organise and complete NMR training (see NMR facility manager, Nikita Harvey)
   - Organise and complete LCMS training (see senior group member/postdoc) -- see below for guides on LCMS usage
   - Organise and complete the lab safety induction (see Eve Carter)